MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/get-started-xdr.md

 ---
 title: Get started with Microsoft Defender Experts for XDR ms.reviewer:
-description: Once the Defender Experts for XDR team are ready to onboard you, defenderexpertscomms@microsoft.com will send you a welcome email
+description: Once the Defender Experts for XDR team are ready to onboard you, we’ll reach out to get you started.
 keywords: XDR, Xtended detection and response, defender experts for xdr, Microsoft Defender Experts for XDR, managed threat hunting, managed detection and response (MDR) service, service delivery manager, Microsoft Defender Experts for hunting, threat hunting and analysis search.product: Windows 10 ms.service: microsoft-365-security